lorancou/progfolio/README.md

 ================================================================================

-This is a basic Markdown-based website engine for creating programmer portfolios.
-It just reads .md files from the server and creates web pages with them.
+This is a basic Markdown-based website engine for creating programmer portfolios and such.
+It just reads .md files from the filesystem and creates web pages with them.
 No need to bother with databases or user accounts or comments or Javascript frameworks.
 Just edit good old text files and feel the magic.

 Copyright (c) 2006-2017 Laurent Couvidou
 Contact: <lorancou@free.fr>